19hours/sg-statutes/Acts/Skills Development Levy Act.md

 [19/91]

-### Sanction of Public Prosecutor
+### Consent of Public Prosecutor

 18\.
-No court shall take cognizance of any offence under this Act or any regulations made thereunder except with the sanction of the Public Prosecutor.
+No court shall try any offence under this Act or any regulations made thereunder except with the consent of the Public Prosecutor.

 [15

 [19/91]

+[Act 15/2010 wef 02/01/2011]

 ### Directions by Minister